mozilla/extension-workshop/documentation/enterprise/enterprise-distribution.md

 ## Signed vs. unsigned extensions

 From Firefox 43 all add-ons have to be signed before they can be installed into the standard or beta versions of Firefox.
-Unsigned add-ons can be installed in the [Developer Edition](https://www.mozilla.org/firefox/developer/), [Nightly](https://www.mozilla.org/firefox/nightly/all/), and [ESR](https://www.mozilla.org/firefox/enterprise/) versions of Firefox, after toggling the `xpinstall.signatures.required` preference in about:config.
+Unsigned add-ons can be installed in the [Developer Edition](https://www.mozilla.org/firefox/developer/), [Nightly](https://www.mozilla.org/firefox/nightly/all/), and [ESR](https://www.mozilla.org/firefox/enterprise/) versions of Firefox, after toggling the `xpinstall.signatures.required` preference in `about:config`.

 If you want to install unsigned add-ons, deploying an [ESR](https://www.mozilla.org/firefox/enterprise/) version of Firefox is the recommended approach.
 Once that is done, unsigned add-ons can be installed using any method, including opening the add-on file from a web page.